MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

     ```

     > [!NOTE]
     > In this example, the `id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql`.
-This example uses fictituous data and your identifier would be distinct from this example.
+This example uses fictitious data and your identifier would be distinct from this example.

 1. Assign the new role using [`az cosmosdb sql role assignment create`](/cli/azure/cosmosdb/sql/role/assignment#az-cosmosdb-sql-role-assignment-create).
 Use the previously recorded role definition identifiers to the `--role-definition-id` argument, and the unique identifier for your identity to the `--principal-id` argument.
 Finally, use your account's identifier for the `--scope` argument.